 There are lots of positives about the new shopping centre.
 It is spacious, easier to get between floors that many of the competitors who seem to have escalators randomly placed, and has the aforementioned wide range of shops.
 The Foodland is something that many living in the area are delighted about but this could spell the end of the Best supermarket located at the bottom of North Pattaya Road.
 The copious amount of restaurants could also be a serious threat to local restaurants in the area but all in all, the first impressions were generally positive.

-Very attractive 2 bedroom for rent in a residence not far from Terminal 21
+Very attractive 2 bedroom for sale and rent in a residence not far from Terminal 21

 However, now onto the negatives.
 The roads around Terminal 21 were packed and chaos ensued.
 Whoever was responsible for traffic management had clearly not given this proper thought.
 The road network and their design simply can’t cope with the numbers and the decision to close the right turn to go behind the shopping centre if travelling up North Pattaya Road seems ludicrous as is the decision to close all the U-turns between Dolphin Roundabout and 3rd Road.

 The other downsides are more family orientated with the noticeable lack of a children’s play area which you can find in both Central Festival and Harbor Mall on Pattaya Klang.
 The cinema, in spite of being the fourth in the city, is considerably smaller than the ones in both Central Festival and Central Marina and the bank of banking facilities could also potentially act as a deterrent.